pebble-dev/pebble-dev.github.io/howto.md

 ### I need to switch accounts, or I removed and reinstalled the Pebble app

-To sign out from the Rebble website, you have to remove cookies (for *.rebble.io* and *auth.rebble.io*) from your browser.
-How to do that, depends on the browser.
-Now head to [Rebble auth](https://auth.rebble.io/) and sign in with the right account.
+To sign out from the Rebble website, simply go to the [Your Account](https://auth.rebble.io/) and click the "Log out" button.
+Then simply re-login with the authen

 To configure the Pebble app to use the account you just signed in to, go through [boot.rebble.io](https://boot.rebble.io/) again.